oracle-livelabs/security/data-safe/cli/cli.md

-# Download the Latest Security Assessment by using the Oracle Data Safe CLI
+# Download the latest security assessment by using the Oracle Data Safe CLI

 [comment]: <> (A policy is required to access Cloud Shell)